How To Get an Interest-Only Mortgage as a First-Time Buyer

 - Income: Some lenders have a minimum income threshold of £50,000 for single or joint borrowers.

-- Repayment vehicle: You will need clear plans for how you intend to settle the loan when it expires (selling the property or switching mortgage type will not be considered a solution).
+- Repayment vehicle: You will need clear plans for settling the loan when it expires (selling the property or switching the mortgage type will not be considered a solution).

-- Credit record: Bad credit could be a barrier to a first-time buyer interest-only mortgage as there are so few lenders out there.
-Multiple applications can also harm your credit file so it’s important you identify the right lender first time.
+- Credit record: Bad credit could be a barrier to a first-time buyer’s interest-only mortgage, as there are so few lenders out there.
+Multiple applications can also harm your credit file, so it’s important you identify the right lender the first time.

-Experience: With interest-only not being the preferred method of lending for most providers, they can be reluctant to approve a first-time buyer mortgage of this type.
-It is generally, though not exclusively, reserved for those with proven experience of mortgage borrowing which can be an added barrier when looking to buy your first home.
+- Experience: Most providers do not prefer interest-only lending, so they can be reluctant to approve a first-time buyer mortgage of this type.
+It is generally, though not exclusively, reserved for those with proven experience in mortgage borrowing, which can be an added barrier when looking to buy your first home.

 How much you could borrow

 Lenders typically set the amount you can borrow at 4.5 times your annual income.
 So, with a combined annual salary of £50,000 pa, the maximum loan would be £225,000 if you meet all lending criteria.
-Given the right circumstances, higher income multiples are available, and some professionals will be able to borrow up to 7 times their income.
+Given the right circumstances, higher income multiples are available, and some professionals can borrow up to 7 times their income.

-Remember, though, that it may not be as easy to get approved for higher income multiples if you are borrowing on interest-only.
+Remember, though, that getting approved for higher income multiples may not be as easy if you are borrowing on interest-only.

 Find out how much you could borrow using our mortgage affordability calculator: